seandenigris/XML-Parser/repository/XML-Parser.package/XMLNodeName.class/README.md

 The class represents a name for an element or attribute.
+It stores the prefix, local part and qualified name.